4 Tips To Simplify Your Social Media Marketing Strategy

 Pick a tool, and go!

-Work smarter, not harder.
+There’s an old saying that goes “work smarter, not harder,” which holds true when speaking about social media marketing.
 Rather than posting generic content that’s irrelevant to your target audience, choose content that’s interesting and engaging.
 Content curation in its most basic form is a good tool and at its highest level can yield some pretty impressive returns.

 Different types of content work better with certain social media platforms, so it’s integral that you consider the type of content you like to create and that works best with your brand.
 Instagram, for instance, is all about the pictures, so it may not be the right choice if most of what you create is long-form textual content like whitepapers.

-Combining all these steps may not instantly fix all of your social media marketing problems, but we think it’s a pretty good place to start.
+Combining all these steps may not instantly fix all of your social media marketing problems, but we’d say that it’s a pretty good place to start.